Carandiru massacre: Trial

 In April 2013, 23 policemen involved in the massacre were sentenced to 156 years in prison each for the killing of 13 inmates.
 In August 2013, another 25 policemen involved in the massacre were sentenced to 624 years each for the deaths of 52 inmates.
 In April 2014, 15 additional policemen were sentenced to 48 years.

 Although the UN urged Brazil to bring justice to those most affected by the slaughter in September 2016, the court declared the trial on Carandiru massacre null.
 The court judged that the massacre was an act of self-defense and that there was a lack of evidence to link the individual officers to the individual killings.
 Consequently, the prosecutor is initiating an appeal and the process remains ongoing.
 None of the officers convicted have served their sentences.
-Since the massacre, Brazil's federal government has passed new legislation to reform the prison system, all of which has yet to be enforced.
+Since the massacre, Brazil's federal government has passed new legislation to reform the prison system, all of which have, as of 2017, yet to be enforced.